Marcelh1983/signals-store/packages/signals-store/README.md

 # signals-store
-A simple store for state management using Signals.
+A simple store for state management using [deepSignals](https://github.com/luisherranz/deepsignal).
 Can be used in all frameworks that support Signals When providing a ```dataApi``` implentation you can automatically sync stata to for example firebase [(example)](https://github.com/Marcelh1983/signals-store/tree/main/packages/example/src/app/api-examples/firebase-api.ts) or localStorage [(example)](https://github.com/Marcelh1983/signals-store/tree/main/packages/example/src/app/api-examples/localstorage-api.ts).